ericspod/X4DF/README.md

  respectively as 2D, 3D, or 4D images.
 Given a 2D image, the `row` index increases in the image's downward or Y direction and `column` in the rightward or X direction, such that an index `(i,j)` is the `j`'th pixel at row `i`.
 A 3/4D image adds extra dimensions `depth` for volume images and `time` for time-varying images.
-Typically a 3D array would define a volume and not a time-dependent 2D image, which instead should be stored as 4D array wher the `depth` dimension is 1.
+Typically a 3D array would define a volume and not a time-dependent 2D image, which instead should be stored as 4D array where the `depth` dimension is 1.

+In textual array representation, each component of mesh arrays (vector, element, field value) would be stored on its own line, eg. a vector array would be stored as `x0 y0 z0\nx1 y1 z1\n...`.
+For 2D images indexed as `(row,column)` (ie. (height,width) or (Y,X)) arrays, this implies the image will be stored with each pixel row on its own line.
+This preserves the representation of the image in text so that it can viewed like an ASCII-art type image.
+Subsequent images in a volume are stored in sequential depth order, followed by further volumes in time order.

+### Multi-Array Files

+Data files can contain multiple arrays which can be read using the `offset` and `size` attributes of `array` elements.
+All arrays stored in a file must be one of the text formats (`ascii`, `base64`, `base64_gz`) or one of the binary formats (`binary_gz`, `base64_gz`), mixing text and binary formats is not allowed.
+When reading an array from such a file, the `offset` and `size` values are in lines if the data is text, and bytes if binary.

 ## Image Transform